AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/annotations/manage-annotations.md

 When sharing annotations or working with annotations that were shared with you, keep this in mind:

-* If you create a project with project-only annotations then share the project with another user, annotations cannot be edited or deleted by anyone that you share the project with.
+* If you create a project with project-only annotations, then share the project with another user, annotations cannot be edited or deleted by anyone that you share the project with.
 * If you save an annotation and share it directly with a user, they can edit/delete the annotation only if they have admin rights.
 * If a project is shared with you with a project-only annotation, it shows up only in that project.
 If the annotation is shared directly with you, it shows up in all projects where that annotation can be displayed.